San Diego FC Visits Vancouver Whitecaps FC in Top-Of-The-Table Western Conference Clash on Wednesday, June 25

 San Diego FC News Release

-San Diego FC returns to MLS action this Wednesday, June 25, traveling north to face Vancouver Whitecaps FC at BC Place in a highly anticipated top-of-the-table showdown in the Western Conference.
+SAN DIEGO - San Diego FC (10-5-3, 33 points) returns to MLS action this Wednesday, June 25, traveling north to face Vancouver Whitecaps FC (10-2-5, 35 points) at BC Place in a highly anticipated top-of-the-table showdown in the Western Conference.
 Kickoff is scheduled for 7:30 p.m.
 PT, with live coverage on MLS Season Pass on Apple TV.
 Fans can also follow the action via radio in English on San Diego Sports 760 AM (KGB-AM) and in Spanish on TUDN 1700 AM.

 First-Ever Meeting with First Place on the Line